General-Meow/learning-react/README.md

 - React automatically updates the component every time data changes (in this case the `{this...}` bit)
 - React components (like the above) take properties or `props` for short then returns a `hierarchy of views` via the render method
   - When you compose components you attach `props` by adding properties to the html tag e.g. <CustomComp aPropertyThatGoesOnProps='x'>
+  - In other words, `props` are provided by parent Components and shouldn't really be modified by the child component
   - When adding properties to components, they can be accessed by the component using a single pair of curly braces, e.g. `{this.props.aPropertyThatGoesOnProps}` will return `x`
 - React components MUST implement the render method and `return` something
 - The `render` method returns a `React element` which is effectively a `lightweight` description of what to render